World Bank approves Nigeria's $2.25bln loan request

 PHOTO

-ABUJA - The World Bank has approved a total of $2.25 billion loan for Nigeria to help stabilise its economy following reforms and scale up support for the poor, it said in a statement on Thursday.
+The World Bank has approved a $2.25bn loan for Nigeria to help stabilise its economy following reforms and scale up support for the poor, it said in a statement on Thursday, 13 June 2024.

-In April, Finance Minister Wale Edun said Nigeria was seeking up to $2.25 billion in World Bank loans and expects the bank's board to approve the request in June.
+In April, Finance Minister Wale Edun said Nigeria was seeking up to $2.25bn in World Bank loans and expects the bank's board to approve the request in June.

 With the devaluation, the International Monetary Fund forecast that fuel subsidies could cost up to 3% of GDP this year as the increases in pump prices have not kept up with their dollar cost.